bpswim90/sift-2.0/README.md

 # sift-2.0

-This repo is a rebuild of https://github.com/bpswim90/sift, with some changes to play around with optimizing the performance of the app.
+This repo is a rebuild of https://github.com/bpswim90/sift, with some changes to play around with performance optimization and to make it a PWA (Progressive Web App).

 ## What's different?

 The major difference is this version is bundled with Webpack (via the Vue-cli), rather than Browserify.
 This allowed me to implement lazy-loading of routes in the app, and take advantage of some of the magical optimizing that webpack does.

+One other *really* cool thing is that this version can be run as a PWA!
+This is again thanks to the magic of Vue-cli and webpack.

 ## Is it better?

-Improvements so far have been negligible; the app's loading clocks slightly faster, though not noticeably so.
+Performance improvements so far have been negligible; the app's loading clocks slightly faster, though not noticeably so.
 On an emulated 3G phone speed, both versions seem to load in around 6s.

 ## Future Improvements